audaciaconsulting/Audacia.Build/src/security/redteam/steps/README.md

 This template runs a **Promptfoo red team evaluation** against an app’s target LLM, captures results, and publishes them as a build artifact.
 The template:

-1. Installs Node.js and Promptfoo.
+1. Installs Node.js and installs npm dependencies.
+1. Verifies promptfoo is installed.
 2. Installs required Python dependencies.
-3. Executes `npx promptfoo redteam eval` using the promptfoo config file in the app's repo.
+3. Executes `promptfoo` via Audacia's LLM Eval package using the promptfoo config file(s) in the app's repo.
 4. Publishes the results (JSON + HTML) as a build artifact.

 > The template changes the working directory to the **folder containing your `redteam.yaml`** before running Promptfoo so that `file://…` targets (e.g., `file://inference_ai_app.py`) resolve correctly.